-- A Bachelors degree with (preferably with Honours) in an ecology/ conservation program (eg BSc Hons).
+- A Bachelor degree with Honours (or equivalent experience) in an ecology/conservation program (e.g. BSc Hons).

-- Living and working in remote areas (including extended periods camping in the field whilst undertaking surveys) with small groups of people.
+- Demonstrated capacity to live and work in remote areas (including extended periods camping in the field whilst undertaking surveys) with small groups of people.

-- Physically capable to undertake strenuous fieldwork and high level of fitness.
+- Physically capable to undertake strenuous fieldwork and possessing a high level of fitness.

-- Experience with following OHS and animal ethics procedures.
+- Preparedness and capacity to follow OHS and animal ethics procedures.

-- Must be able to conduct fieldwork for extended hours (sometimes at night).
+- Must be able to conduct fieldwork for extended hours, including night time work.